• Skip to primary navigation

 Making Vesuvio pizza is actually quite easy, as you can see in the step-by-step photos below.

-You can start with homemade pizza dough (try this perfect pizza crust recipe) or just buy it at the store.
+You can start with homemade pizza dough or just buy it at the store.
 Ditto for the sauce (here's an easy pizza sauce recipe).

 Step 1: